embers-project/iot-lab/README.md

 This repository contains an SDK for the H2020 [EMBERS](http://www.embers-project.eu/) project.
 It provides a set of tools for developers to run efficiently experimentation tests from the IoT-Lab.

-### Requirement
+## Requirement

 * Ask for an [IoT-LAB](https://www.iot-lab.info/testbed/signup.php) testbed account

-### Launch testbed experiment
+## Launch testbed experiment

 The first step is to launch an experiment on the IoT-LAB testbed.
 For this purpose you must choose:
   * an [IoT-LAB site](https://www.iot-lab.info/deployment/)
   * the experiment duration
   * which nodes you will book
-  * (Optionnally) a firmware to flash on the nodes.

-You can easily do this action with IoT-LAB [command-line tools](https://www.iot-lab.info/tutorials/experiment-cli-client/) (cli-tools) installed on each IoT-LAB site frontend SSH.
+You can easily do this action with IoT-LAB [command-line tools](https://www.iot-lab.info/tutorials/experiment-cli-client/) (CLI-tools) installed on each IoT-LAB site frontend SSH.

 Go to the frontend SSH site
   ```